PayString/rfcs/src/spec/payid-easy-checkout.md

 begins the PayID Easy Checkout flow.

 ### PayID Easy Checkout Wallet Discovery
-The merchant UI would first assemble the PayID Easy Checkout URL as defined in (TODO: link to section), yielding the URL `https://wallet.com/.well-known/webfinger?resource=payid%3Aalice%24wallet.com`.
+The merchant UI would first assemble the PayID Easy Checkout URL as defined in [PayID Easy Checkout Discovery](#payid-easy-checkout-discovery), yielding the URL `https://wallet.com/.well-known/webfinger?resource=payid%3Aalice%24wallet.com`.
-The merchant UI would then query the assembled URL as defined in (TODO: link to section).
+The merchant UI would then [query the assembled URL](#step-2-query-payid-easy-checkout-discovery-url).

 The HTTP request in this example would look like this: